TitusLee2000/Discord-Bot-Documentation/docs/taskOne.md

     5. select your latest version python in the options

     !!! success install complete
-        now you will a new folder show up in your directory
+        now you will see a new folder show up in your directory
         <br>
         <img src="../assets/taskone/taskone_p7.png" alt="Venv folder" width="200">